Senate Bill 204 Alabama 2026 Session

 - Local land bank authorities; shorten tax sale redemption period; restrictions on geographic scope; creation of multijurisdictional land banks by agreement; Governor's emergency authorization to create land bank

-This bill would give the Governor the authority to create a local land bank authority by executive order during a state of emergency.
+- Grant the Governor authority to create a local land bank by executive order during a state of emergency, with a mechanism to convert to a regular local land bank and a dissolution clause if not converted within 12 months.

 - Subjects